kpma1985/selfhosted/readme.md

     1. Caddy
         - run `docker network create caddy` before bringing the container up
     1. Authentik
+        - after bringing up authentik, create a user for yourself and another for `servers`
+        - create an OIDC provider, then create an application for `headscale` using that provider
     1. Headscale
+        - update the `config/config.yaml` file with the OIDC provider and application details, as well as the domain name and other details left blank

 ### Swarm manager
 The second host, which also needs a static IP, manages a Docker swarm over a tailnet, and reverse proxies traffic to all subsequent hosts.
 To set up this host, follow the steps below.